akhilperincherry/akhilperincherry.github.io/index.md

 A Majorized Multi-class kernel SVM was derived and designed from scratch, and compared with other ML algorithms such as Random Forests, Logistic Regression, Deep Neural Networks, Decision Trees and libSVM implementation.

 ---

+## Outreach

+- Cluster coordinator for South-East Bangalore, Youth For Seva (2013-2014) I was involved in sapling planting and providing kids with computer training.

+- MentorUF, University of Florida (2016)
+Mentored a middle-school student for a year.

+- IEEE Eta Kappa Nu, University of Florida (2016)

 <p style="font-size:11px"></p>